Workshop on Cross-Border Trade Facilitation and Single Window Implementation in Northeast Asia

 a.
 To assess current practices of information exchange on the goods conveyed across the sea, railway and road at cross-border checkpoints between trading community and customs authorities within the subregion;

 b.
 To develop a proposal and/or action plan for cross-border paperless trade facilitation and single window implementation in the GTI region.

 Participation (by invitation only):

-The Workshop will bring together GTI officials from customs and other relevant ministries/agencies such as trade, commerce, quarantine and inspection, directly responsible for automation, modernization and electronic systems, including national Single Window and experts from international organizations (e.g. ESCAP, World Customs Organization (WCO), GTI, United Nations Network of Experts for Paperless Trade in Asia and the Pacific (UNNExT)), regional entities (e.g. Eurasian Economic Commission (EEC) and Association of Southeast Asian Nations (ASEAN)), and the private sector.
+The Workshop brought together GTI officials from customs and other relevant ministries/agencies such as trade, commerce, quarantine and inspection, directly responsible for automation, modernization and electronic systems, including national Single Window and experts from international organizations (e.g. ESCAP, World Customs Organization (WCO), GTI, United Nations Network of Experts for Paperless Trade in Asia and the Pacific (UNNExT)), regional entities (e.g. Eurasian Economic Commission (EEC) and Association of Southeast Asian Nations (ASEAN)), and the private sector.

 Press release is available here.